ombulabs/blog/_posts/2016-01-22-let-vs-instance.markdown

 end
 ```

-So let's run both specs separate and have a look on the output.
+So let's run both specs separately and have a look on the output.

 ```bash
 $ bin/rspec spec/models/user_instance_spec.rb